Ziziphus oenopolia

 Ziziphus oenopolia, commonly known as the jackal jujube, small-fruited jujube or wild jujube, is a flowering plant with a broad distribution through tropical and subtropical Asia and Australasia.
 In India, it is mostly found in the deciduous forests of the southern part of the country.

 Description

 It is a spreading, sometimes climbing, thorny shrub growing to 1.5 m in height.

 The leaves are simple, alternate, ovate-lanceolate, acute and oblique.
 The flowers are green, in subsessile axillary cymes.

 The fruit is a globose drupe, black and shiny when ripe, containing a single seed.

 The leaf length is 4-6.5 cm, width is 2–3 cm.

 Distribution and habitat

-It ranges from the Indian subcontinent through southern China and Southeast Asia to northern Australia.
+It ranges from the Indian subcontinent through southern China, Indochina, Peninsular Malaysia, the Philippines, Lesser Sunda Islands, and New Guinea to northern Australia.
 It grows along roadside forests and thickets.
 Its flowering and fruiting season is June to February.

 Uses

 The berries are edible and the bark is used for tanning.